 Account-based marketing is a B2B marketing strategy that focusses on sales and marketing efforts on a specific set of target accounts within an industry.
 Here, your campaign is based on the attributes of the account you are targeting.

 While Account-based marketing is popular among all B2B marketers, it’s particularly important for those seeking to acquire enterprise-grade customers.
 The ABM-based approach entails a higher level of personalizing and costs more than a traditional blanket approach that targets every business under the sun.
 However, with the emergence of social channels, the cost of B2B account-based has come down drastically.

 What is Social Media Marketing?

 Now that we have mentioned ‘social’, let us first understand what social media marketing is.
 Social media marketing is a form of online marketing that deploys social media platforms to promote a brand’s products or services.
 The primary goal of social media marketing is to create valuable, compelling content that users share within their network to increase a brand’s awareness and broaden their reach.
-The content can be in the form of text, images, infographics, videos, blog posts and articles.
+The content can be in the form of text, images, infographics, videos, webinars, blog posts and articles.

 Facebook, Twitter, LinkedIn, Instagram and YouTube are the platforms commonly used for social media marketing.

 Social Media Marketing and Account-Based Marketing